 As you will notice, the documentation is actually using the REST API endpoints directly.

 How to get the feature

 MCM needs to be enabled on your cluster.
-You can contact email@example.com for more information.
+Contact the Algolia support team for more information.

 With a multi-cluster setup, the userID needs to be specified for each of the following methods: